The Real Reasons Some Christmas Trees Cost More Than Others

 “Following the UN Climate conference COP26, it would be so valuable to showcase that we can have a beautiful Christmas tree and Christmas decorations without the need to bring a freshly cut tree into our homes this year,” said Tali Orad, founder of the NGO 1treellion.org.

 In addition to using an artificial tree which you can use next year and beyond, Orad recommends the following alternatives to purchasing a real Christmas tree.

 - Rent a tree

 - Use a potted tree (one that later can be planted outdoors)

 - Decorate a tree outdoors

 If you must have fresh greenery in your home to deck the halls, consider going the cheaper and more creative route of dolling up plants.

-“Decorate with other types of evergreen such as holly, ivy, boxwood or bay,” said Clive Harris, creator of DIY Garden.
+“Decorate with other types of evergreens such as holly, ivy, boxwood or bay,” said Clive Harris, founder of DIY Garden.
 “A wooden pyramid decorated with strands of ivy and lashings of holly is an excellent alternative.”

 More From GOBankingRates

 - 10 Best Cash Advance Apps That Cover You Until Payday